Makatote Viaduct

 The Makatote Viaduct (Bridge 179) takes the North Island Main Trunk railway (NIMT) across the Makatote River in New Zealand.
 It is 335.7 km from Wellington, at the foot of Ruapehu, in northern Manawatū-Whanganui (central North Island), between Erua and Pokaka.

 It was built between 1905 and 1908 for the Public Works Department (PWD), who passed it to New Zealand Railways Department (NZR) in 1909.

-When built it was tallest, and is now the third tallest, viaduct in New Zealand, the higher ones being the 1981 North Rangitikei 81 m, further south on the NIMT, and 1937 Mohaka viaduct 95 m, on the Gisborne line.
+When built it was tallest (and is now the third-tallest) viaduct in New Zealand, the higher ones being the 1981 North Rangitikei at 81 m, further south on the NIMT, and 1937 Mohaka Viaduct at 95 m, on the Gisborne line.

 Design and construction

 Like most of the other NIMT viaducts, Makatote was designed by Peter Seton Hay, later PWD Engineer-in-Chief.
 Spans 1, 2, 3, 9 and 10 are steel plate girders, spans 4-8 are steel Pratt trusses each 30.5 m long.
 Piers 1, 2, 3, 9, 10 and 11 are of reinforced concrete with piers 4 to 8 being steel trestles on reinforced concrete footings.
 Pier 6 is the highest.

 Tenders were called on 15 May 1905.
 Christchurch firm, J. & A. Anderson & Co, won the bid a month later.
 The viaduct was estimated to cost £43,132, but the final cost was said to be £53,369 ($8.6m at 2016 prices) in 1908, though £56,251 was shown in a 1912 parliamentary paper.
 Two years were stipulated to complete the contract, but there were problems with foundations, weather, floods, shortage of cement in 1907 and "want of sufficient suitable men".

 Equipment, materials and stores seem to have been shipped by two routes.
 Some went to Whanganui and were barged up the Whanganui River to Pipiriki, then by bullock or horse teams, and later traction engine, to Makatote.
 Later, some went via Auckland, then by train to Oio (open by early 1906), and along a new access road (now SH4).
 As the railhead crept south, the road haul reduced; Raurimu by 10 May 1907, Erua on 1 April 1908.

 Rather than transport girders from their base in Lyttelton, on 25 June 1906, Andersons opened a large foundry, (285 ft x 30 ft), or 35 ft,' to fabricate the steel on site.
 It was powered by a wood-burning boiler and steam engine, with electric lights and machines.
 Electric overhead travelling cranes and a cableway (or Blondin) eased on-site transport.
 A water turbine drove the stone crusher and concrete mixer (adverts from the period said they used 9,000 bags of Portland Cement).
 A telephone link to Ohakune was built in 1906.'

 The last girder was placed on 4 June 1908, following which the cableway was dismantled to allow earthworks and track laying to be completed on 3 August 1908.

 Check rails prevented a derailed tender falling off the viaduct in 1949.